Traditions of Pomona College: Mufti

-Pomona's secret society is called Mufti, meaning "out of uniform".
+PomonaPomona College's secret society is called Mufti, meaning "out of uniform".
 It is known for gluing small sheets of paper around campus with cryptic puns offering social commentary on campus happenings.
-The society originated in the late 1940s and has waxed and waned in activeness over the years.
+The society originated in 1958 and was initially the work of class of 1960 graduates Martha Tams Barthold, Jean Wentworth Bush Guerin, Alice Taylor Holmes and Thomasine Wilson.
+The tradition was passed down to young women (and later men) from subsequent classes and has waxed and waned in activeness over the years.
 Its 3.5 × 8.5 in postings, known as "burgers", typically contain three lines, with the center one being most prominent.
 They are glued to surfaces around campus using a figure eight shape.

 Orientation Adventure

 As part of Pomona's 10-day orientation, incoming students spend four days off campus completing an "Orientation Adventure" or "OA" trip.
 Options in recent years have ranged from backpacking in Sequoia National Forest to sea kayaking in Channel Islands National Park.
-Begun in 1995, the OA program is one of the oldest outdoor orientation programs in the nation.
+Begun in 1995 and required for all students beginning in 2004, the OA program is one of the oldest outdoor orientation programs in the nation.

 Pranks

 Pomona students have committed a number of pranks over the years that have entered into college lore.
 Notable pranks include: